Understanding the undeniable value of metadata

 It is therefore important for technical metadata to be captured and utilised to automate the monitoring and issue remediation process as much as possible, if you want it to work correctly in your organisation.

-Windsor Gumede is principal consultant at PBT Group.
-He is a self-motivated, results-driven principal BI consultant with 10 years’ experience in data and analytics.
+Windsor Gumede, director, PBT Innovation at PBT Group He is a self-motivated, results-driven principal BI consultant with 10 years’ experience in data and analytics.
 Gumede has worked on numerous data and analytics projects in Africa and the Middle East.
 Throughout his career, he has played different roles, from ETL/ELT development, to data modelling, front-end development, solution architecture and design, to pre-sales consulting.
 The majority of his experience comes from the telecommunications industry, but he is currently maturing his knowledge in the insurance space using big data technologies to help insurance clients comply with regulatory requirements.

 He is a self-motivated, results-driven principal BI consultant with 10 years’ experience in data and analytics.
 Gumede has worked on numerous data and analytics projects in Africa and the Middle East.